 Are you wanting to refine your presentation skills, enhance your public speaking comfort, and connect with other inspiring researchers?

 We encourage you to consider participating in AU's 7th annual Three-Minute Thesis (3MT) Competition on Tuesday, March 17th.
 We will kick off the event at 9:00am (MT).
 The competition begins at 9:30am (MT).

 AU's Research Centre is sponsoring CASH prizes for the top 3 AU winners.
-The 1st place winner will also receive travel funds to compete at the Western Regional Competition at the University of British Columbia in Prince George, BC on April 17, 2019.
+The 1st place winner will also receive travel funds to compete at the Western Regional Competition which will be held at the University of Alberta in April 2020.

 - 1st place award: $1000 (plus up to $800 travel expenses)

 - 3rd place award: $250